 As for Automations, they are available under Customers -> Help Desk Ultimate by Aheadworks -> Automations.
 The corresponding grid consists of just six columns:

-Hiding all columns except the first one is possible.
+It is possible to hide all columns except the first one.
 Besides, the Magento 2 extension allows you to rearrange the order of columns, apply sorting and filtering, as well as change statuses in bulk.
 The grid includes eight ready-to-use templates based on different rules out of the box.

 Next, you add actions that should be performed automatically.
 Action options also differ based on a trigger event.

-One more section available with the Help Desk Ultimate module is Departments.
+One more section available in the backend of the Help Desk Ultimate module is Departments.
 In the relevant grid, you can manage all existing departments.
 The grid contains the following six columns:

 - Checkbox (to select records for applying mass actions: Delete, Enable, or Disable);